 South Sudan exports timber to the international market.
 Some of the states with the best known teak and natural trees for timber are Western Equatoria and Central Equatoria.
 There are teak plantations located at Kegulu; the other, oldest planted forest reserves are Kawale, Lijo, Loka West, and Nuni.
 Western Equatoria timber resources include mvuba trees at Zamoi.

-However, the signing of the most recent truce in 2018, and subsequent formation of the Revitalized Transitional Government of National Unity (R-TGoNU) in 2020, had provided hope for recovery and peace building.
+However, the signing of the most an important truce in 2018, and subsequent formation of the Revitalized Transitional Government of National Unity (R-TGoNU) in 2020, had provided hope for recovery and peace building.
 Nonetheless, South Sudan still faces the risk of reversing these gains, with increased incidents of concurrent shocks and the intensity in subnational violence that threatens stability.

 “Looking ahead, we expect the South Sudanese economy to recover provided that the authorities adhere to agreed upon reform priorities,” said Joseph Mawejje, World Bank Economist.
 “Developments in the oil sector will continue to play a critical role, but favorable climatic conditions and peace and security are also essential elements.
 Recent advances in the development of a COVID-19 vaccine have raised hopes that the global economy could recover faster, which should support a sustained uptick in oil prices, more foreign direct investment, and remittances for South Sudan.”